LibertyLocked/GTAVMods/GTAVMod_Speedometer/readme.txt

 ﻿Simple Metric/Imperial Speedometer
 by libertylocked

+UPDATE 1.2:
+Now toggleable!
+See the INI config for more info.
+Also it is a .cs release (instead of .dll), because planes are angry!

+UPDATE 1.1:
-UPDATE 1.1: Now supports MPH, and more configurable parameters!
+Now supports MPH, and more configurable parameters!

-A very simple and lite .NET script that shows your vehicle speed in km/h or mph.
+A very simple and lite .NET script that shows your vehicle speed in KM/H or MPH.

-The filename is "Metric_Speedometer.dll", but it also supports MPH.
-Details on how to change the config can be seen in the INI file.
+Details on how to change the config can be found in the INI file.

 Requirements:
 1. ScriptHookV